We are shaping reality every day. However, most of the time we aren’t aware of it. The words we think and say are powerful spiritual tools.

 Most of the Mantras and Sutras available today were once closely guarded secrets.
 The ancient sages understood the power of words.
 This is why it is so important to be aware of your self-talk.
 Learn to direct your self-talk.

-The common teaching of Shaman is that words are our tools.
+The common teaching of Shaman is that words are tools.
 They use words in song and chants.
 They use words in Mantras.
 Some words were so powerful the Sages of many ancient traditions kept them secret.
 They did this to safeguard these phrases.
 This because they did not want people to misuse the words of power.

 We have the power to bless or curse our path with the words we think and therefore project.
 Because what we think is talking with the Universe.
 Negative self-talk is like asking the Universe for more of what you don’t want.
 It’s important to learn how to monitor the words of your self-talk.
 It’s not enough to recognize the negative self-talk.
 You need to change it, to redirect the trajectory of your world.

 You can change your self-talk from negative images into positive, affirming self-talk.
-The “best practice” for being able to change self-talk is, first, to write the words and phrases you hear yourself repeating inside your head.
+The “best practice” for being able to change self-talk is, first, to write the phrases you hear yourself repeating inside your head.

-The Strategy for Shaping Self-Talk
+The Strategy for Changing Self-Talk

 First, write the negative words and phrases you recycle in your head.
 Then, write the language you WANT to use to replace it.
 Afterward, when you catch yourself involved in negative self-talk, stop yourself.
 Insert the desired language into your self-talk.